 This year we will be making and hiding a numbered set of Resurrection Eggs for our church's Easter egg hunt.
 With such a large group of children, I needed an interactive Easter story that would be Biblical, share the Gospel, keep the kid's attention, and incorporate the resurrection eggs!

 |Resurrection Eggs, Updated Edition

 Crack open the glorious story of Jesus' resurrection!
 Stored in a plastic carton, a dozen rainbow-hued eggs are filled with surprises.
 Pop them open and find miniature symbols of Easter inside!
 An updated companion booklet in English and Spanish features Bible stories explaining the significance of each object.
 Includes 12 stickers corresponding to the eggs.
 Ages 5 and up.

-Another book that takes a similar approach of telling the Christian Easter story is:
+An Easter book that takes a similar approach of telling the Christian Easter story is: